reymon359/how-to-live/docs/The simpler, the better/index.md

 ## Resources and credits

+This one is inspired from Occam's razor the principle, or the principle of parsimony which states that "entities should not be multiplied without necessity", sometimes inaccurately paraphrased as "the simplest explanation is usually the best one."

-Learning software development, I came across the  KISS principle — Keep It Simple Stupid
+It is also related to the software development principle KISS — Keep It Simple Stupid.

 ## Related advices